 The first step of this recipe calls for sprinkling yeast into a bowl of warm water and letting it stand for five minutes.
 The yeast should start to foam fairly quickly, and by the end of the five minutes, the whole surface of the water should be covered in a rich layer.
 If it looks just the same as it did when you started, the yeast is dead, and therefore your pizza crust won't rise.
 If the yeast is not active, toss out the mixture and start the recipe over with fresh yeast packets.

-Storing yeast in the fridge will extend it's shelf life.
+Store yeast in the fridge to extend its shelf life.

 The Right Way to Measure Flour